hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

 A K8s [*namespace*](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) is a fundamental API object within the K8s architecture.
 It provides a mechanism for grouping and isolating K8s resources within a single cluster.
 Each namespace has its own set of resources, policies and constraints.
 Cluster administrators can create roles using role-based access control (RBAC) to define permissions within a specific namespace.
 They can aslo enforce resource limits and quotas to control the consumption of resources by objects in a namespace.
 K8s namespaces facilitate the separation of resources and allow multiple users, teams, or projects to share a cluster within an organization.
 This approach is more cost-effective than creating a new cluster for each organizational unit.
-By applying various K8s configurations and policies to namespaces, cluster administrators can ensure safe and fair resource isolatiion and cluster sharing.
+With the application of various K8s configurations and policies to namespaces, cluster administrators can ensure safe and fair resource isolation and cluster sharing.

 K8s namespaces created within a cluster are peers, each fully isolated from the others.
-K8s namespaces don't align well with organizational structures.
+K8s namespaces do not align well with organizational structures.
 Cluster administrators must define roles and create policies and constraints for each individual namespace.
 At scale, managing numerous namespaces can become challenging, leading to potential management issues.
 The administrative overhead can make managing namespaces within the cluster tedious and prone to errors.